 Indicator 5.3: Must see or hear staff comment or interact with children to count.
 For example, just seeing a recycling bin would not be enough evidence.
-Teachers model concern for the environment when they act within their classroom to call children's attention to preserving natural resources or protecting nature.

 Indicator 7.2: Could be an outdoor garden if all components of the indicator are observed.